futurice/Dacne/README.md

 *The apps will..*

 #### RF1: Let user navigate between pages ####
 Needs to handle backstack and passing state from page to page, ideally in a type-safe way.
 Backstack is not always simple chronological stack.
 For example when deep linking into a specific page, it might be necessary to make back navigation take the user to the applications main page.
 Also, some apps might in some cases use hierarchical back stack rather than chronological one.
+In some cases it might be required to be able to serialize the backstack and return to the same state later (tombstoning).

+(Architectural solutions are being explored by Antti Ahvenlampi)

 #### RF2: Show popups and dialogs ####
 Dialogs and popups might be implemented using the platform UI or a custom one.
 They might be fullscreen or modular and might need to block interactions with the underlaying page.
 They might need to pass the user chosen answer back to the invoker.
 Additionally, 'global' UI elements, such as an appbar, might need to be hidden or modified when a popup is shown.